 There are so many things that make this Pesto Couscous salad special.
 Firstly, the use of pesto, to flavour the plain old couscous.
-The we add depth, texture, colour and more flavour.
+Then we add depth, texture, colour and more flavour.
 You can be as adventurous or as conservative as your taste dictates, when it comes to the “filling” for this salad.
-Here, our Pesto Couscous Salad contains:

 Peas – always good, sweet, not only a brilliant splash of green but full of nutrients: vitamin K, manganese, vitamin C, folic acid, etc.